justicz/ezpack/README.md

 - Efficiency in size of encoded data
 - Support for lots of types

+Misc notes:
+- `nil` is not supported. `nil` slices are encoded as a length 0 slice.

 Maybe one day this project will have real documentation :)